Quantum spin ice in three-dimensional Rydberg atom arrays: Diagnosis of the quantum spin liquid

 \subsection{Plaquette-plaquette correlators}

-The plaquette operators are off-diagonal in the $\hat{S}^z$ basis and map one dimer covering to another.
-They are important in distinguishing a coherent quantum superposition from a classical admixture of states.
+The plaquette operators are off-diagonal in the $\hat{S}^z$ basis.
+Thus they can distinguishing a coherent quantum superposition from a classical admixture of states.
 We define two plaquette operators $\hat{X}_P$ and $\hat{Y}_P$ for a hexagonal plaquette $P$ of the pyrochlore lattice as

+where $1,2,\ldots,6$ denote the sites around a plaquette $P$.
+We are interested in the following two connected correlators of the plaquette operators: